 Many economies are receiving benefits from the government.
 Even as some are topping them up with their reserve fund, there are other smaller businesses which are forwarding the benefits directly to their staff.
 Whatever be your situation, communicate that well with your employees.
 Keep them informed if salaries are going to be delayed, just so they are well prepared to manage their expenditure.

 In a situation where the organization is generally doing great and can afford to contribute towards the welfare of others in the society, ensure that the remote employee engagement process is moving smoothly It will be a great way to make them feel involved.

 Even as telecommuting is much encouraged in a few organizations, there have been a few weird cases that I’ve heard of since the Covid-19 outbreak.
 Some companies bowed down to micromanaging, asking their staff to keep their laptop/desktop cameras on to record their presence for eight hours of the day.
 Strangely enough, these eight hours did not include their restroom or lunch breaks.

 Remember that when your staff works from home they are already bereft of any social engagement, including coffee breaks and walks.
-Their productivity automatically may take a hit or increase exponentially, depending on how you are engaging your remote workforce.
+Their productivity automatically may take a hit or increase exponentially, depending on how you are engaging a remote workforce.
 But for those who are new to this remote working concept, be empathetic for a few days until they get used to this new normal.
 Engage in a moderately hands-off manner to make them feel valued.